ramirobasile/TennisFightingGame/README.txt

 * Windows users can run the game simply by executing TennisFightingGame.exe
 * Linux users have to make TennisFightingGame executable and then run it:

     $ chmod +x TennisFightingGame && ./TennisFightingGame

-Note: Upon starting the game, you might find default bidings confusing, so
+Note: Upon starting the game, you might find the default bidings confusing,
-      be sure to read both "Controls" and "How to change controls" sections.
+      so be sure to read both "Controls" and "How to change controls" sections.
       The default keybindings accomodate two players in a single keyboard by binding WASD, R, T, Y, U, Return for Player 1 and Arrow keys, N, M, Comma, Period, Backspace for Player 2.

 Controls
 --------